bkgoksel/fun/docs/phase-four-todo.md

       - `REDIS_HOST = ""` (placeholder - to be updated in Phase 4, Step 3).
       - `REDIS_PORT = ""` (placeholder - to be updated in Phase 4, Step 3).
       - `REDIS_AUTH_TOKEN_SECRET_ARN = ""` (placeholder - to be updated in Phase 4, Step 3 if using Secrets Manager for token).
-    - TODO: Add VPC configuration for ElastiCache access (Phase 4, Step 3).
+    - DONE: Add VPC configuration for ElastiCache access (Phase 4, Step 3).
   - **DONE: `aws_api_gateway_rest_api`:** Creates the REST API.
   - **DONE: `aws_api_gateway_resource`:** Defines `/{proxy+}` resource.
   - **DONE: `aws_api_gateway_method`:** Defines `ANY` method for `/{proxy+}`.